ofbennett/ds-and-algos/README.md

 By Oscar Bennett

-My own implementation of important and interesting data structures and algorithms written in both Python and C++.
-Tested with the [pytest](https://docs.pytest.org/en/latest/) and [Catch](https://github.com/catchorg/Catch2) frameworks respectively.
+My own Python and C++ implementations of some important and interesting data structures and algorithms.
+Tested with the Python [pytest](https://docs.pytest.org/en/latest/) and the C++ [Catch2](https://github.com/catchorg/Catch2) frameworks respectively.

 I'm planning to keep this project ongoing and gradually add things over time.
 Happy to hear suggestions!